Doctors Note Logo

 • Changes in urine appearance

 If symptoms arise, act early.
-Consider using a trusted Cystitis symptom checker, then follow up with a healthcare professional for testing and treatment if needed.
+You can check your symptoms online using a free AI symptom checker to better understand what you're experiencing, then follow up with a healthcare professional for proper testing and treatment.

 Taking symptoms seriously — without panic — is the smartest approach.